Book your visit now

 8. Social Distancing and Management of Public Areas

 - Perspex cough and sneeze guards have been installed at all the key guest/staff interaction points, including Reception, Cocktail Bar, Golf Bar and Shop, Spa Reception and the Restaurant meet and greet station.

-- Appropriate levels of signage are being installed throughout the estate to remind all guests and staff of the need to maintain a minimum social distance at all times.
+- Appropriate levels of signage have been installed throughout the estate to remind all guests and staff of the need to maintain a minimum social distance at all times.

 - One-way routes will be introduced where necessary.

-- In order to manage our facilities and public spaces, guests will be required to book in advance for all meal times and for all activities, including use of the pool and hot tub when they re-open.
+- In order to manage our facilities and public spaces, guests will be required to book in advance for all meal times and for all activities, including use of the pool and hot tub.